 Exploring Long-Term Care Living Preferences & Planning for the Costs

 The costs of long-term care services are expected to continue to rise.
-By 2027, the median annual cost of a home health aide is expected to grow to $66,110, and the median price of a private room in a nursing home will be $130,971 per year, according to Genworth Financial.
-No matter the long-term care living preference, it is clear that planning in advance is critical to meeting the costs of long-term care while preserving family finances.
+To put those costs in perspective, consider that the median annual cost of a home health aide is $50,366, with the median annual cost of a private room in an assisted living facility being $100,375, according to Genworth Financial.1 No matter the long-term care living preference, it is clear that planning in advance is critical to meeting the costs of long-term care while preserving family finances.

 Preferences for Long-Term Care Living

 - Stay at home and remain completely independent (96%)

 - Move into an assisted living facility (93%)

 - Stay at home with help from family members or personal aides (11%)

 Likelihood for At-Home Long-Term Care